Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 A68 contains a wealth of lensed galaxies that are scattered between the two ends of its bimodal light distribution.
-We update the model presented in \cite{richard2007} by doubling the number of constraints present in the model (from 21 to 42), which we accomplish by confirming candidates from \cite{richard2007}, such as the candidate system C10 and the candidate lensing images C2c and C23c, which are designated in this paper as Systems \#6 and \#4, respectively.
-We add a total of 9 new systems into the model.
-The resolution of the \jwst~imaging also reveals a great deal of substructure in the main lensed dusty galaxy in this cluster, which is here designated as System~1.
+We update the model presented in \cite{richard2007} by doubling the number of constraints present in the model (from 21 to 42), which we accomplish by confirming candidates from \cite{richard2007}, such as the candidate Source C10 and the candidate lensing images C2c and C23c, which are designated in this paper as Sources \#6 and \#4, respectively.
+We add a total of nine new lensed source galaxies into the model.
+The resolution of the \jwst~imaging also reveals a great deal of substructure in the main lensed dusty galaxy in this cluster, which is here designated as Source\#1.
 We are able to identify at least two different multiply-imaged clumps within both the dual radial images and the third counter-image of this galaxy, which we incorporate into the model as constraints.
 This increases the total number of lensing constraints present within a single lensed image.
-We utilize the spectroscopic redshift measurements presented in \cite{richard2007} for the five previously-identified systems in this model.
-Reproducing all of the lensing constraints across the breadth of the cluster requires the inclusion of three cluster-scale dark matter halos into the model: one located at the BCG, one located in the northern portion of the cluster, and one located near the second-brightest galaxy in the cluster.
-We also separately optimize the parameters of the galaxy located next to the first image of System \#1, as well as the BCG.
-The model redshift predictions for the sources used as constraints in the model are under $z\sim4$ in all cases, save for System \#7, which has a best-fit optimized redshift of $5.890^{+0.01}_{-0.68}$.
-A complete list of the arcs and model redshifts is given in \autoref{tab.MultipleImages}.
+We utilize the spectroscopic redshift measurements presented in \cite{richard2007} for the five previously-identified sources in this model.
+Reproducing all of the lensing constraints across the breadth of the cluster requires the inclusion of three cluster-scale DM halos into the model: one located at the BCG, one located in the northern portion of the cluster, and one located near the second-brightest galaxy in the cluster.
+We also separately optimize the parameters of the galaxy located next to the first image of Source \#1, as well as the BCG.
+The model redshift predictions for the sources used as constraints in the model are under $z\sim4$ in all cases.